UniversityofWarwick/id7/README.md

 ### Running sample site locally

-1. Install Ruby and `gem install bundler`
+1. Install Ruby and run `gem install bundler`.
+1. Install node.js.
-1. From the root `/id7` directory, run `bundle install` to install dependent gems.
+1. In the root `/id7` directory:
+    1. Run `bundle install` to install dependent gems.
-1. From the root `/id7` directory, run `npm install` to install node.js dependencies.
+    1. Run `npm install -g grunt-cli && npm install -d` to install grunt and other node.js dependencies.
-1. From the root `/id7` directory, run `grunt` to generate CSS/JS, which is used on the sample site.
+    1. Run `grunt` to generate CSS/JS, which is used on the sample site.
-1. From the root `/id7` directory, run `grunt serve` in the command line.
+    1. Run `grunt serve` in the command line.
 1. Open <http://localhost:9001> in your browser, et voilà.

 Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).

+## Breaking changes

+- **1.2.0** - Now uses a custom Modernizr build (see _What's included_ above) with a minimal range of tests.
+If your application relies on other tests or shims which were included in previous versions, they will likely fail.

 ## Copyright and license